MODERN DAY RENAISSANCE MAN

 Along about this time, the dot com explosion was beginning and Jaimie was offered what seemed like a dream job for the future.
 Unfortunately, Swell.com was years ahead of its time, trying to do what is now taken for granted at many editorial sites.
 Broadband was in its infancy, and the types of things Swell was attempting just weren't viable at the time.
 Throw in some questionable business decisions and the original vision of Swell as "an e-commerce site for the entire surf industry mixed with the best multi-media editorial from the top writers, photographers and designers in the sport," and it was nothing short of a disaster.
 However, it did win multiple Webby Awards and an AIGA design award for the stellar creativity of the sites.
 So, there's that.

 As Swell was in a downward spiral, Tony Hawk came calling.
-THANK YOU Tony.
+Thank you Tony.
 Not long after Tony Hawk had famously completed the sport of skateboarding's first 900 on live TV on ESPN, and then launched his mega-successful video game, he knew it was time to gear up and build his business from the ground up.
 Jaimie came on board as Brand Manager and Creative Director, overseeing the development and branding of all Tony Hawk products and licensing.
-Over the course of the last 14+ years, Tony's career has seen many phases, as well as the building of the Tony Hawk Foundation, the resurgence of Birdhouse Skateboards, and the creation of new endeavors such as The Ride Channel.
+Over the course of the last 16 years, Tony's career has seen many phases, as well as the building of the Tony Hawk Foundation, the resurgence of Birdhouse Skateboards, and the creation of new endeavors such as The Ride Channel.
 Jaimie has been the consistent design factor through it all, helping guide the brand and maintain authenticity from start to finish.